Newbottle, Tyne and Wear

 Newbottle is a village in the Sunderland district, in Tyne and Wear, England.
 The village is situated between Durham 8 mi and Sunderland is 5 mi.
 It was historically a part of County Durham.

 Location

 Neighbouring villages and areas include Grasswell (between Newbottle and Houghton le Spring), Shiney Row (between Newbottle and Washington, Tyne and Wear), Herrington Burn (between Newbottle and Shiney Row) and Success/Philadelphia (between Newbottle and Herrington Burn).

 The village is served by major road links with the A690 (to Durham/Sunderland) and A19 (to Teesside/North Tyneside) junctions one and a half miles to the east and the A1M (to Newcastle/the South) two and a half miles to the west near Chester-le-Street.
-Newbottle has a helicopter pad located at the bottom of Stadon Way near the entrance to Okerhampton Drive.
+Newbottle has a helicopter pad located at the bottom of Stadon Way near the entrance to Okehampton Drive.

 Etymology

 The name Newbottle derives from the Saxon 'New Battle' meaning 'new settlement'.
 Newbottle village traces its roots to the year 1050, making it medieval in origin.
 The earliest mention of the town's name is in the Boldon Book in 1183 as 'Newbotill' and by reference to neighbouring Houghton-le-spring ('Hoctona').
 An English transcription states:

 "In Hoctona are thirteen cottagers, whose tenures, works and payments are like those of Newbotill; and three other half cottagers, who also work like the three half cottagers of Newbotill.
 Henry the greeve, holds two oxgangs of 24 acres for his service.
 The smith – 12 acres for his service.
 The carpenter holds a toft and 4 acres (16,000 m2) for his service.
 The punder (one who impounds straying animals) has 20 acres and the thraves of Hoctona, Wardon and Morton; he renders 60 hens and 300 eggs.
 The mills of Newbotill and Bidic, with half of Raynton Mill, pay XV marks.
 The demesne, consisting of four carucates, and the sheep pastures are in the hands of the lord."